cristiano-afonso-da-silva/post-generation/AUTHENTICATION.md

 Currently, the app only uses Supabase for authentication.
 No custom database tables are created.

-If you want to store user-specific data (like saved carousels), you'll need to:
+If you want to store user-specific data (like saved notes), you'll need to:
 1. Create tables in Supabase
 2. Enable Row Level Security
 3. Create policies to protect user data